-709 Watershed is a monthly podcast with topics that cover environmental issues, tourism, small business, & more, specifically connected to the Indian Bay Watershed & immediate area of our province.
+709 Watershed is a monthly podcast with topics that cover the environment, tourism, small business, & more, specifically connected to the Indian Bay Watershed & immediate area of our province.
 709 Watershed is based out of the Indian Bay Ecosystem Corporation (IBEC) office in beautiful Indian Bay, Newfoundland & Labrador, Canada, the sports-fishing capital of Bonavista North.
-Hosted by IBEC Manager Darren Sheppard, he will guide you through interviews with guest that have a direct impact on the Watershed, who are the experts, storytellers, & decision-makers in their fields.
-Subscribe to 709 Watershed, for free, on Google Play, Apple Podcast & Spotify.
-Co-Host Sharon Jacobs.
-Marketing Kaylene Stagg.
-Co-Producer Jordan Knee.
+Host/Co-Producer/Co-Creator IBEC Manager Darren Sheppard, will guide you through interviews with guest that have an impact on the Watershed, who are the experts, storytellers, & decision-makers in their fields.
+Subscribe to 709 Watershed on all major podcast apps.
+Podcast Ads by Kaylene Stagg.
+Podcast Co-Producer Jordan Knee.

 IBEC would also like to thank our many sponsors of 709 Watershed: